jackHay22/upstream/README.md

 - _Not tested_

 ## Docker
-- For logging into ECS: ```aws ecr get-login --region us-east-2 --no-include-email``` (This step should be done in build script automatically)
+- For logging into ECS: ```aws ecr get-login --region us-east-2 --no-include-email``` (This step will be done in build script automatically)

 ## TODO:
 - [ ] AWS lambda function for automated ecr cleanup